John Walz: Death

 Walz died in 1922, and was interred at Bonaventure Cemetery.

-Walz's grave was not initially marked by a memorial: a simple wooden sign indicated his grave until the Bonaventure Historical Society commissioned a monument for it.
+His grave was not initially marked by a memorial: a simple wooden sign indicated his grave until the Bonaventure Historical Society commissioned a monument for it.

 Legacy

 In 2012, the Bonaventure Historical Society held a rededication ceremony for the John Walz Memorial Garden.

 The 4000 ft2 Memorial Garden contains a variety of over eighty plants.

 Bonaventure Cemetery also has a street named Walz Way in honor of him.

 Walz has been called a sculptor of "transcendent local importance."